charlesbrandt/public/system/drives/format.md

 ## Label

+label the drive externally
+post-it notes work well

+things to include:
-be sure to label the drive externally when it was first initialized what file system capacity (in case it's not clear from the drive)
+ - when it was first initialized
+ - what file system
+ - capacity (in case it's not clear from the drive)

 get creative if you want!